Downloading transactions into QBO is the easy part. You still have work to do once they’re on board.

 Tip: QuickBooks Online generally updates your accounts once daily.
 If you want to launch a manual update at any time, click on Update in the upper right corner.

 Let’s look at one downloaded transaction to see what you can do with it.
 Make sure the For Review column is highlighted above the register.
 Select a transaction by clicking on it.
-A window like this will open below it:

 There are several options here, including:

 - Add to register.
 If you’re satisfied with the information as is, just click the Add button to the right (not pictured here).

 - Split.
 If you want to split the amount/category (Supplies, Tools, etc.)/class of a transaction, click Split (also off to the right and not pictured).
 A window will open to let you specify that.

 - Assign categories.
 QuickBooks Online may automatically make assignments to obvious categories, which you can change if incorrect.
 You can also click the down arrow to the right of that field and select your own from the list.

 - Bill an expense to a customer.
 Did you purchase something that needs to be billed to a customer?
 Click in the box under Billable and select the correct one from the drop-down list that opens.